WATCH: Dr. Manning takes on a dad in exclusive 'Chicago Med' clip

 Meanwhile, Dr. Choi (Brian Tee), Dr. Charles (Oliver Platt) and Dr. Reese (Rachel DiPillo) work on a complicated case involving a woman with a personality disorder.
 Dr. Rhodes (Colin Donnell) convinces Dr. Latham (guest star Ato Essandoh) to join him for a medical trip out of town, which puts Latham’s personality issues to the test.

-Cameron Knight, a local actor and professor at the Theatre School of DePaul University, appears as Andy Moore in the episode.
+Cameron Knight, a local actor and professor at the Theatre School of DePaul University, appears as Adam Moore in the episode.
 Chicago actor Zach Thomas plays his son, Gabe.

 The episode, titled “Theseus’ Ship,” airs at 8 p.m.
 Thursday on NBC.
 Watch another promo below.